School Science Lessons

 Beach bean, (Canavalia rosea), wild jack bean, bay bean, Fabaceae

 Achira, (Canna edulis).
-Queensland arrowroot, perennial, 2 metres, hardy plant, some of first plants to be cultivated by Incas, ornamental, used for quick growing windbreaks, leaves for animal feed and mulch, herbal medicine, poultices, digestive, culinary uses, large round red rhizomes eaten raw or cooked, or flour for thickening agent, young shoots as green vegetable, stir-fry, chips, tuber as vegetable, herbal medicine, poultices, digestive, South America, Cannaceae
+Queensland arrowroot, perennial, 2 metres, hardy plant, some of first plants to be cultivated by Incas, ornamental, used for quick growing windbreaks, leaves for animal feed and mulch, herbal medicine, poultices, digestive, culinary uses, large round red rhizomes eaten raw or cooked, or flour for thickening agent, young shoots as green vegetable, stir-fry, chips, tuber as vegetable, herbal medicine, poultices, South America, Cannaceae

 See diagram Queensland arrowroot, Canna edulis, Cannaceae

-Canna edulis, Queensland arrowroot, Daleys Fruit Tree Nursery
+Canna edulis, Queensland arrowroot, Daleys Fruit Trees

 Indian shot, (Canna indica), small, black globular seeds like shot, horticulture cultivars, Cannaceae